 - (a) This bylaw applies to all signs within the Municipality. - (b) No one unless exempt under Schedule 3 shall erect, place, alter, or commence any sign development within the Municipality without having first obtained a development permit from the Development Authority in accordance with the provisions of the Land Use Bylaw. - (c) Upon receipt of a completed application for a development permit, including renewals, the Development Officer: - (i) shall process the application as required in accordance with the requirements of the Land Use Bylaw, as amended; and - (ii) may request submission of drawings approved by a Professional Engineer (see definition); - (iii) may issue a development permit with or without conditions, including a condition that the development permit shall be temporary and require renewal at a future date; or - (iv) may refer the application to the Municipal Planning Commission; or - (v) may reject the application. - (d) Any decision made under this bylaw may be appealed in accordance with the relevant provisions of the Municipal Government Act to the Subdivision and Development Appeal Board in accordance with the provisions of and this Land Use Bylaw. - (e) Table 1, Summary of Sign Requirements, is provided as a convenient summary of certain significant requirements for each category of sign.
-For the complete list of requirements, refer to Sections 11 to 24 of this schedule. - (f) Where by its nature and/or location a sign may be defined by its nature and/or location as more than one type of sign, then all relevant sections of this bylaw apply. - (g) Resolution of conflicts between sections of this bylaw will be at the discretion of the Municipal Planning Commission. - (h) All types of signs and circumstances may not be addressed by this bylaw, so affected persons are encouraged to submit an application for a development permit for consideration by the Development Authority.
+For the complete list of requirements, refer to Sections 11 to 24 of this schedule.
+Where Table 1 contains a standard that is inconsistent with a standard established in Sections 11 to 24, the standard in Sections 11 to 24 shall prevail. - (f) Where by its nature and/or location a sign may be defined by its nature and/or location as more than one type of sign, then all relevant sections of this bylaw apply. - (g) Resolution of conflicts between sections of this bylaw will be at the discretion of the Municipal Planning Commission. - (h) All types of signs and circumstances may not be addressed by this bylaw, so affected persons are encouraged to submit an application for a development permit for consideration by the Development Authority.